Writing your first runbooks

 - When to write your first runbook

-- What to write
+- How to write a runbook

 - Do not allow perfectionism to block you from releasing your runbooks